davecurryco/mystic-spheres/RuinsOfLahoor.md

 The door to this hallway is made of bronze with inscribed decorations.
 Suspiciously, it is entirely free of corrosion.
 The door is locked (Dexterity DC 18 with thieve's tools to open) and is also trapped.
 It actually pushes open, but false hinges and the presence of a door pull give the appearance that it is meant to be pulled open.
 If someone pulls the door pull, a hidden panel attached to the pull will open and release a **swarm of stygian darts**.
 These insect-like crystalline constructs attack as a swarm of wasps, except that their armor class is 16, their attacks are +6 to hit, and they have the same damage and condition immunities as a stone golem.
 In addition to the piercing damage, a creature that is hit by an attack from these constructs suffers 7 (2d6) necrotic damage.

 Inside the door, the entrance to the hall is protected by a _veil of withering_ spell (DC 16).
+The spell will allow a single creature that bears the Token of the Keeper

-The hall is guarded by an **unseen guardian** that has orders to attack any creature who enters the room without showing the token of the Keeper.
-The guardian will wait invisibly until the creature gets to the center of the hall, at which point it will slam the door closed to prevent escape and then attack on the next round.
+The hall is guarded by an **unseen guardian** that has orders to attack any creature who enters the room unless the creature is a crocodilian that displays the Token of the Keeper.
+The guardian will wait invisibly until the intruder gets to the center of the hall, at which point it will slam the door closed to prevent escape and then attack on the next round.

 ##### 4C) Hall of Mysteries